jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 ----

-I want to make a **Traffic Light** that changes color based on a timer.
+I want to make a **Traffic Light** that changes color because of a timer.
 If the inputs are

 * what color is the light now?
 * is the timer done?